Search This Blog

 For the prototype depth stop parts I'll use some HDPE.
 I have some on hand.
 I've chosen HDPE for this project because it is easy to machine, and somewhat self-lubricating.

-1. Pocket out the 12mm shaft hole, then cut the perimeter of the depth stop on my CNC.
 I started with a 1" thick scrap of HDPE.
-Milled an area down to .75", then cut the shaft hole and outer shape.
+Milled an area down to .75", then cut the 12mm shaft hole and outer shape.

 Depth Stop Body

-2. Remove the depth stop from the CNC, and trim off the bridges.
-I used a flush trim bit in a hand held router clamped in my bench vise to trim off the bottom edge.
+I removed the bar from the CNC to tap the hole.
+I trimmed off the bridges using a flush trim bit in a hand held router clamped in my bench vise.

 HDPE Body